DavidAfonsoValente/AnyOrderTraining/aomt/README.md

     cd aomt
     ```

-2.  **Run the setup script:**
+2.  **Run the setup script (inside an interactive session):**
-    This script will install all Python packages, clone and install the `dFactory` framework, and download the `LLaDA2.0-mini` model from Hugging Face.
+    The setup script downloads large model files and can consume a lot of memory.
+To avoid issues on shared login nodes, run it within an interactive Slurm session.

     ```bash
+    # First, request a compute node
+    salloc --time=1:00:00 --mem=32G --ntasks=1

+    # Once the job starts, run the setup script
     chmod +x setup.sh
     ./setup.sh

+    # After setup is complete, exit the session
+    exit
     ```

 3.  **Set Environment Variable (Important):**